CircuitSetup/Time-Circuits-Display/README.md

 To prohibit remote controlling, enter 992 followed by ENTER.

-For more information, see [here](https://github.com/CircuitSetup/Remote).
+For more information, see [the CircuitSetup Remote repository](https://github.com/CircuitSetup/Remote).

 ## WiFi power saving features